akiradeveloper/akashic-storage-wiki/Backend-Abstraction-Layer-(BAL).md

 akashic-storage can serve S3 APIs on top of any storage backend.
-The `FileSystemLike` trait gives you the abstraction to implement the adapter to the backend.
+The `BAL` trait gives you the abstraction to implement the adapter to the backend.

 ```scala
 trait BAL {